Lace Bugs: What Are They And How To Get Rid Of Them

 Planning carefully when planting your yard and garden will also help prevent lace bug infestation.
 Examples of good planning include:

 Don’t plant a mono-crop.
-Plant a wide variety of plants, shrubs, and trees and mix them up so that lace bugs will not have a chance to become firmly established.
+Instead, plant a wide variety of plants, shrubs, and ornamental trees and mix them up so that lace bugs will not have a chance to become firmly established.

-Avoid planting in very hot, dry, sunny areas as this is where lace bugs thrive.
-Try to choose plants that like partial shade and position them in such a way that your plants receive light shade and/or afternoon shade every day.
+Avoid planting in very hot, dry, sunny areas, as this is where lace bugs thrive.
+Instead, try to choose landscape plants that like partial shade and position them so that your plants receive light shade or afternoon shade every day.

-Be sure your plants are well watered and keep the soil evenly moist by applying mulch.
+Be sure your plants are well watered, and moisten the soil by applying mulch.

 Prevent lace bugs from taking hold in the springtime by examining your plants late in the winter.
 If you notice any lace bug presence, take action to eradicate them before they can begin reproducing.